ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-linking.md

 ### Enabling image linking

 The image linking feature is not enabled by default in any of the editor builds.
 In order to enable it, you need to load the {@link module:link/linkimage~LinkImage} plugin.
-Read more in the [Installation](#installation) section.
+Read more in the {@link features/images-installation installation} guide.

 <info-box info>
 	The {@link module:link/linkimage~LinkImage} plugin is available in the {@link api/link `@ckeditor/ckeditor5-link`} package.